Join the European Researchers’ Night! Discover science, meet researchers, and enjoy yourself!

 Funding covers any expenses linked to the organisation of a research outreach event.
 It can be spent on preparations and publicity, the event itself and assessment of its impact.

 This list is by no means exhaustive… be creative.

 Grants can cover up to two years.
 Their value varies according to the scale of the events proposed.

-NIGHT projects are selected through an open competition and transparent, independent evaluation, using a series of pre-determined criteria as set out in the and its.
+NIGHT projects are selected through an open competition and transparent, independent evaluation, using a series of pre-determined criteria.